Richard S. Ewell: Gettysburg and controversy

 Ewell continued to have difficulty walking and needed crutches when not mounted on horseback.
 In the opening days of the Gettysburg campaign, at the Second Battle of Winchester, Ewell performed superbly, capturing the U.S. garrison of 4,000 men and 23 cannons.
 He escaped severe injury there when he was hit in the chest with a spent bullet (the second such incident in his career, after Gaines' Mill).
 His corps took the lead in the invasion of Pennsylvania and almost reached the state capital of Harrisburg before being recalled by Lee to concentrate at Gettysburg.
 These successes led to favorable comparisons with Jackson.

-But at the Battle of Gettysburg, Ewell's military reputation started a long decline.
+However, during and after the Battle of Gettysburg, Ewell's military reputation began to decline.
 On July 1, 1863, Ewell's corps approached Gettysburg from the north and smashed the U.S. XI Corps and part of the I Corps, driving them back through the town and forcing them to take up defensive positions on Cemetery Hill south of town.
 Lee had just arrived on the field and saw the importance of this position.
 He sent discretionary orders to Ewell that Cemetery Hill be taken "if practicable."
 Historian James M. McPherson wrote, "Had Jackson still lived, he undoubtedly would have found it practicable.
 But Ewell was not Jackson."
 Ewell chose not to attempt the assault.

 Ewell had several possible reasons for not attacking.
 The orders from Lee contained an innate contradiction.
 He was "to carry the hill occupied by the enemy, if he found it practicable, but to avoid a general engagement until the arrival of the other divisions of the army."
 Lee also refused to provide assistance that Ewell requested from the corps of A. P. Hill.
 Ewell's men were fatigued from their lengthy marching and strenuous battle in the hot July afternoon.
 It would be difficult to reassemble them into battle formation and assault the hill through the narrow corridors afforded by the streets of Gettysburg.
 The fresh division under Maj.
 Gen. Edward "Allegheny" Johnson was arriving.
 Still, Ewell also received intelligence that heavy U.S. reinforcements were approaching from the east on the York Pike, potentially threatening his flank.
 Ewell's normally aggressive subordinate, Maj.
 Gen. Jubal Early, concurred with his decision.